HypeCheck

 Casein

-Also known as: micellar casein, casein protein, casein phosphopeptide, CPP-ACP, CPP-ACPF, slow-release protein, milk protein
+Also known as: micellar casein, casein protein, casein phosphopeptide, CPP, CPP-ACP, CPP-ACPF, slow-release protein

 What the Science Says

-Casein is the primary protein found in cow's milk, making up about 80% of its protein content.
-It digests slowly, releasing amino acids gradually over several hours, which is why it's often marketed as a 'nighttime' or 'sustained-release' protein.
-One clinical trial found that micellar casein consumed before a long fasting period (as in Ramadan) helped partially preserve anaerobic power and upper-body strength compared to fasting without protein supplementation.
-A derivative called casein phosphopeptide-amorphous calcium phosphate (CPP-ACP) is also used in dental products to help remineralize early tooth enamel lesions, with clinical trials showing meaningful improvements over 9–12 months.
+Casein is the primary protein found in cow's milk, making up about 80% of milk's total protein.
+It digests slowly compared to whey, releasing amino acids gradually over several hours.
+In one clinical trial, micellar casein taken before a long fast helped combat sport athletes partially maintain anaerobic power and upper-body strength.
+A casein-derived compound called casein phosphopeptide (CPP) is also used in dental products to help remineralize weakened tooth enamel, with clinical trials showing meaningful improvements in early enamel lesions over 6–12 months.

 What It Doesn't Do